secretarium/klave-basic-wallet/README.md

 Wallet are used to store and manage securely cryptographic keys that are needed to sign transaction and payload.

-The basic Klave wallet provides the following functions:
+The Klave Wallet provides the following functions:

 - Create, delete ECDSA and AES Keys
 - Sign, Verify, Encrypt, Decrypt